 WHY TRAIN WITH FIPC?

 At FIPC we believe that teaching is an exciting, challenging and rewarding profession.
 We pride ourselves on having a proven track record over the past 20 years in training excellent practitioners and supporting them in gaining positions within our partnership schools.
-(See PGCE route for alternative entry into teaching.)

-This new path into teaching is an excellent way to gain the qualifications and practical skills you need to become a teacher.
+This path into teaching is an excellent way to gain the qualifications and practical skills you need to become a teacher.
 It enables those who have been working in a career for many years to combine teacher training with actually doing and learning on the job.

 There are two parts to the selection process: